Friday, April 01, 2016

 Boatrax lets you keep detailed records of your boat while capturing and sharing your moments with family and friends.
 You can share your location and photos with friends and the boating community.
 You can pick up Boatrax for both iOS and Android.10.
 Camera app

-Categories: Cobalt Boats, Industry News, Innovative Features, Lifestyle, Shows and Events, Tips and Hints | Tags: Boat Dealers, Boating Industry, Cobalt Boats, Family Boating, Lifestyle
+Categories: Boating Safety, Cobalt Boats, Industry News, Innovative Features, Lifestyle, Shows and Events, Tips and Hints, Videos | Tags: Award Winning Boat, Boating Industry, Cobalt Boats, Lifestyle